pH7Software/pH7-Social-Dating-CMS/_tools/cli/README.md

 create a second database, or using the [traditional Web installer](http://ph7builder.com/doc/en/insall) instead).

-## 🤔 Why pH7Builder CLI installation can be useful
+## 🤔 How pH7Builder CLI installation can be useful

 * Scaling the new [pH7Builder](https://github.com/pH7Software/pH7-Social-Dating-CMS) instances by automatizing the installation.